All Products

 Role Name

-The default role name is AliyunFCServerlessDevsRole.
-If the current permissions are insufficient, click Add Policy.
-In the dialog box that appears, select the Add Policy to add, and then click Add.
+The default role is AliyunFCServerlessDevsRole.
+If the current permissions are insufficient, click Add Policy, select the required policy in the dialog box and click Add.

 Advanced Settings

-Select the role used to trigger the function from OSS.
+Select the role that OSS uses to trigger the function.
 Make sure that the AliyunOSSFullAccess and AliyunFCDefaultRolePolicy access policies are attached to this role.

 Select the created bucket.